Introduction to Gulp js

 });

-In a second step, we can set up an automatic compilation of fewer files to the CSS style sheet and move them into the browser.
+In the second step, we can set up an automatic compilation of fewer files to the CSS style sheet and move them into the browser.
 We may need to change the hostname and port in the next step.
 Gulp provides the connect plugin, and it has many configuration options.
 As per our requirement, we can modify the hostname and server port.

 Code: